USS Sage: World War II Pacific operations

 Following shakedown off the California coast, Sage moved west to Pearl Harbor.
-Arriving on 20 October, she departed again on the 28th; proceeded to Midway Island, whence she provided escort services to the Ellice and Phoenix Islands; then returned to Hawaii.
+Arriving on 20 October, she departed again on the 28th; and proceeded to Midway Island, whence she provided escort services to the Ellice and Phoenix Islands; and then returned to Hawaii.
 Through December 1943 and into January 1944, she conducted minesweeping exercises and experiments and was altered to carry a small support landing craft.
 On 22 January, she embarked a hydrographic party; and, on the 23rd, she sortied with Task Force 51, the Marshall Islands assault force.

 On the 31st, Sage commenced minesweeping and hydrographic survey operations at Majuro; and, four days later, shifted to Kwajalein.
 For the next week, she alternated antisubmarine patrols with sonar watch duty at the entrance to the lagoon.
-On 11 February, she and three other AM's tracked and attacked a possible submarine one mile off Gea, but the depth charges they dropped seemingly inflicted little or no damage.
+On 11 February, she and three other AMs tracked and attacked a possible submarine one mile off Gea, but the depth charges they dropped seemingly inflicted little or no damage.
 On the 15th, however, she sailed with Task Group 51.11 for Eniwetok; and, the same day, joined the destroyers Phelps (DD-360) and Macdonough (DD-351) in sinking the Japanese submarine RO-40.

 Two days later, Sage, with Oracle (AM-103), YMS-262, and YMS-383, was detached from the formation.
 Proceeding to Wide Pass, they commenced sweeping operations at 0617; and, at 0726, entered the lagoon.
 An hour and one half later, they sighted personnel on board a beached Japanese ship.
 After shelling the ship, they resumed sweeping operations and added patrol duties which continued until mid-March.

 Reassigned to task force TF 51, Sage departed Eniwetok and returned to Kwajalein, whence her task group moved to occupy the outer islands of the Marshall group: Ailinglapalap, Namu, and others to the southeast; Bikini Atoll, Rongelap, and Utirik to the north.